Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 In 1644, the former Jin, now called "Manchu", crossed the Great Wall.
 These non-Chinese entered Beijing and started the conquest of China, eradicating the Ming, which would take 17 years to complete.
 Earlier, in 1636, the East Mongols had capitulated to them and two years later they conquered Korea.
 Exactly like the Mongols before them, they gave their Dynasty a Chinese name "Qing", meaning "pure" and also made sure the native (Han) Chinese would not intermix with the Manchu (as had already been forbidden during the Yuan Dynasty).
 The only Mongol armies remaining undefeated were those of the West, like that of Goersjri Khan.
 This situation prompted the Manchus to take interest in the Fifth Dalai Lama, for his influence on the Mongols was well established.

-In 1652, a decade after the unification of Tibet, the Manchu Emperor Shunzi wrote to the Great Fifth for the third time.
+In 1652, a decade after the violent "unification" of Tibet, the Manchu Emperor Shunzi wrote to the Great Fifth for the third time.
 For the Dalai Lama this was an opportunity to finish his work : convert Tibet, Mongolia & China to Buddhism.
 For the Manchus, it was an opportunity to use the Dalai Lama to pacify the Mongols.
 But even back then, in the minds of the native Chinese (Han) advisors of the Emperor, Tibet had to be seen as a province of China !
 However, Manchu documents describe Tibet as a foreign country, a territory "beyond the border" of the Great Wall.
 First it was decided the Emperor would meet the Dalai Lama outside the Great Wall.
 To consider such a possibility proves how important the Dalai Lama was.
 Then, to protect the Emperor, his advisors -seeing bad omens- convinced him to meet the Dalai Lama in his palace in Beijing.
 Note how the Manchu Emperor invited the Dalai Lama before finishing his conquest of China !

 The Great Fifth was treated as the ruler of a smaller, independent nation.
 In Januari of the year 1653, the Emperor and the Dalai Lama greeted each other for the first time.
 Having tea, they decided to drink at the same time.
 Because Tibet was a smaller nation, the throne of the Chinese Emperor was a little higher, but the Dalai Lama sat down next to the Emperor.
 The political motivation of the Manchu ruler is clear : he knew the Dalai Lama was protected by the powerful army of the West Mongols and that in their eyes he was a spiritual authority.
 By forming an alliance with him, he hoped to assure his western borders would be secure while continuing conquering the Ming.